nmpowell/carbon-intensity-forecast-tracking/README.md

         - the spread: variance (or mean deviation) about a central point (the actual value; not the mean), stdev, interquartile range -- of the ~96 forecasts.
     - for a region:

-Test cron 11, 41

-1. Scrape the data.
+## Limitations

+- Because Github's Actions runners are shared (and free), the cron isn't 100% reliable.
+We can expect some occasional missing data.

+## Prior work

+I am unsure whether this has been done before.
+NGESO do not seem to release historic forecasts or figures about their accuracy.
+If you know more, please let me know!

 ## Data

-- Because Github's Actions runners are shared (and free), the cron isn't 100% reliable and we can expect some occasional missing data.
+You can plot something similar using the datasets here: https://data.nationalgrideso.com/data-groups/carbon-intensity1: go to "Regional Carbon Intensity Forecast" (or "National"); click "Explore", choose "Chart", deselect "datetime" and add the regions.
+The "National" dataset includes the "actual" CI, so you can plot forecast alongside "actual".

+But a forecast is published every 30 minutes for 48 hours ahead.
+How accurate are those numbers?
+How much do they change?

 - A point in time at the start of a real window: 202303091630 or a UTC datetime
     - the number of half-hours preceding: 1-96, or -96 to -1